-On units that have a direct drive fan, the motor bearing will typically need to be replaced every 2 - 5 years.
-Boiler duty cycle will impact this greatly.

-On belt driven fans, the pillow block bearings and belt should be checked every three months.
+On units that have a shaft drive fan, the motor bearing will need to be replaced approximately every two years.
+On belt drive fans, the pillow block bearings and belt should be checked every three months.
 After the initial burn of two to six hours shut the boiler down and re-tighten the pillow block bearing set screws.
 To tighten the fan belt, loosen the four bolts that hold the motor to the bracket.
 Slide the motor down and re-tighten, being careful that the motor is properly aligned with the fan shaft.
 Some models have a hinged motor mount with adjusting screws.
 To check for proper alignment of the pulleys, use a straight edge lying across both pulleys.

 Note: Pillow block fan shaft bearings are permanently sealed.
 Do not force grease into the grease fittings as you will break the seal and grease will run out when heated.
 DO NOT use a clay based grease in the pillow block bearings.
 A good synthetic grease is the best option.
-Most bearing failures are due to greasing too soon, too often, too much, or with clay base grease.
+Most bearing failures are due to greasing too soon, too often, too much or with clay base grease.